aminamo98/Spellchecker/readme.txt

 Both of these files have the same objective.
 The only differences are:
-- The first one had the database in its code and the second one had to import the dictionary.
+- The first one had the dictionary in its code and the second one had to import the dictionary file.
 - The usage of tkinter to apply the GUI in Spell_checker GUI.py .